marin-community/marin/infra/README.md

 no more spot-TPU worker instances starting up.
 When this state occurs, please message in the #marin-infra slack that you are going to restart the cluster (call `ray down infra/marin-cluster.yaml` and then `ray up infra/marin-cluster.yaml`).

+Please note that after restarting the cluster and queueing the first job, it will likely hang because it takes a while for the head node to actually spin up the worker sometimes (~10min).

 #### Reconfiguring the Cluster

 In general, for additive operations like increasing the `max_workers` for autoscaling, you can just call `ray up`